acha-r/MakeWeBet.API/README.md

 # MakeWeBetAPI

-This contains API endpoints for possible transactions in the MakeWeBet app
+ MakeWeBet is a cutting-edge e-commerce platform designed to provide a seamless shopping experience for registered users.
+This API enables secure communication between the app and the server, facilitating essential actions and access to crucial information.

 ## Features
 ### Customer
 * GetUserBarcodeInfo : This returns the user information - name, barcode unique id and wallet balance.